masalinas/poc-mix-energy/README.md

-# PocMixEnergy
+# Description

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 17.2.0.
+This project represente a portal where analize the REE data offer from  public API **apidatos.ree.es**

 ## Development server